$t$-Structures on stable derivators and Grothendieck hearts: t -Structures on strong and stable derivators

-\begin{lemma} In the same setting as above, $\t_I=(\U_I,\Sigma \V_I)$ is a $t$-structure in $\D(I)$, for any small category of countable length $I$.
-Furthermore, there is an equivalence of categories $\H_{I}\cong \H^I$ between the heart of $\t_I$ and the category of diagrams of shape $I$ in the heart of $\t$. \end{lemma} \begin{proof} Just by definition, $\U_I$ and $\V_I$ have the desired closure properties, while they are mutually orthogonal by Theorem \ref{main_lifting_theorem}.
-Let ${\mathscr X}\in \D(I)$.
-We want to find a triangle
+\begin{lemma} In the same setting as above, $\t_I=(\U_I,\Sigma \V_I)$ is a $t$-structure in $\D(I)$, for any small category of countable length $I$. \end{lemma} \begin{proof} As in the proof of Lemma \ref{lifting_tstructure_finite_lem}, we have just to verify ($t$-S.3).
+Indeed, take $\mathscr X\in \D(I)$ and let us construct a suitable truncation triangle with respect to $\t_I$.
+Fix Notation \ref{notation_countable_cat}, then, by Lemma \ref{lifting_tstructure_finite_lem}, for any $n\in\N_{>0}$, there is a triangle